telerik/blazor-docs/getting-started/client-blazor.md

 ## Step 4: Enable the Blazor UI Components

-To enable the Telerik UI for Blazor components, you must add several client-side dependencies to the application:
+To enable the Telerik UI for Blazor components, you must add several client-side dependencies to the application, include the required `@using` statements, add the `TelerikRootComponent` component, and register the Telerik Blazor service.

 ### 4.1.
 Add the Telerik UI for Blazor Client Assets